Thrombosis with Thrombocytopenia Syndrome (also termed Vaccine-induced Thrombotic Thrombocytopenia)

 - Based on similarities to HIT, avoid platelet transfusions.
 However, risk/benefit assessment in individual patients with serious bleeding and/or need for surgical intervention may favor platelet transfusion following initiation of IVIG, non-heparin anti-coagulation, and fibrinogen replacement (if deficient).

-- Corticosteroids have been administered along with IVIG in some cases, with no consensus or data yet available on the need for this additional therapy.
+- Corticosteroids have been administered along with IVIG in some cases, with no consensus or data to date on their role.

 - Avoid aspirin as either treatment or prophylaxis for TTS.
-Aspirin is not efficacious in preventing HIT antibodies from activating platelets and could increase the risk of bleeding in TTS.
+Aspirin is not efficacious in preventing HIT antibodies from activating platelets and could increase the risk of bleeding.

-- Additional therapies: At present, we do not recommend utilization of plasma exchange unless the patient shows continued thrombosis despite IVIG and non-heparin anticoagulation.
-The large extravascular volume of distribution of IgG antibodies, causative in both HIT and TTS, prevents rapid or complete removal via PE, and the concurrent bleeding complications in TTS may make catheter placement and prolonged apheresis challenging.
-Complement inhibition with eculizumab has been utilized in several patients progressing despite other therapies, with evidence for improvement.7
+- Additional therapies: Plasma exchange has been utilized in patients with severe disease.
+In the UK series, a survival of 90 percent was reported in patients treated with plasma exchange.
+It can be considered if a patient shows continued thrombosis despite IVIG and non-heparin anticoagulation.
+The large extravascular volume of distribution of IgG antibodies, causative in both HIT and TTS, prevents rapid or complete removal via plasma exchange, and the concurrent bleeding complications in TTS may make catheter placement and prolonged apheresis challenging.
+Complement inhibition with eculizumab has been utilized in several patients progressing after IVIG and anticoagulation, with evidence for improvement.

 At this time, the duration of risk of thrombosis in patients with TTS is not known.
 Pending more data, those with documented thrombosis should receive a minimum of three months anticoagulation, as for any provoked VTE.